 Want to build real-world, resume-ready skills?
 Like to make a difference in your community?
 Community Based Learning (CBL) classes, also sometimes called Service Learning Classes, foster the ability to connect academic learning with action in the world.
 At Drew, CBL classes strengthen community partners that serves the common good.
-They fulfill the Off-Campus Experience requirement and qualify as one of the Launch program’s immersive experiences.
+They fulfill the immersive experience requirement for general education.

 CE 270: Innovation Action Lab is a 2 credit course that students can enroll in which engages in creative problem solving applied to analyzing and developing a strategy to address a real-world problem that has social impact, is economically viable, and environmentally sustainable.
 Asks students to act, think, and collaborate across disciplines by drawing from the arts and humanities, as well as social and natural sciences in formulating potential solutions.
 Students will have the opportunity to connect with activists, entrepreneurs, and other stakeholders outside of the university setting as appropriate to their project.

 The Changebuilders Community Engagement Certificate is a year-long immersive experience sponsored by Drew’s Center for Civic Engagement and the New Jersey Campus Compact AmeriCorps Changebuilders initiative.
 There are now two Changebuilders pathways for Drew students to build personal and professional skills while volunteering in their communities.
 The Community Engagement Certificate can be completed as an Immersive Experience; there is also a non-immersive option to become a Changebuilder volunteer.
 The certificate can be completed more than once for maximum experience and growth.
 To learn more, please visit the Community Engagement Certificate page on our website to explore all that Drew Changebuilders has to offer, or contact firstname.lastname@example.org.